TheCahyag/Git-Essential-Training/README.md

     * `git merge --ff-only BRANCH`: Only merge BRANCH into the current directory if a fast-forward merge can be done, otherwise abort
     * `git merge --abort`: Abort the current merge
 * `git stash save "message for stash"`: Stash changes to move to a different branch
-    * `git stash list`: List all the stashes availiable
+    * `git stash list`: List all the stashes available
 * `git fetch origin`: Fetchs data from the origin remote repo

 #### Git Commit Message Etiquette